unicscode/grant-access/README.md

 # grant-access

-This React authorization library is designed to work with React, providing a filtering style that allows for fine-grained control over user permissions.
+This React authorization library is designed to work with React, providing a filtering style inspired by Hasura that allows for fine-grained control over user permissions.
 The library provides a GrantAccess component that can be used to check if a user is authorized to see a component or not, based on a specified policy.
 The library is built to be easy to use and highly customizable, making it a great choice for projects of all sizes.

 ## Installation